mfalt/gitTutorial/README.md

 ```bash
 git push
 ```
-you will be ased for your ssh password.
+you will be asked for your ssh password.
 If there were no changes on the server since you did your last `pull`, you will see a message containing `Writing objects:` and all your changes (that you added) will be uploaded.
 If there were any updates on the server, you will se a message containing
 ```bash
  ! [rejected]        master -> master (fetch first)
 ```